 The content will be copied to Applications folder as .app application.

-In this method, you just extract a disk image file and copy the content to Applications folder.
 When you open the app, it will ask you to allow on your Mac like below.
-Click on ‘Open’ to open the app.
+Click on “Open” button to launch the app.

 Double click on the package to extract and it will show similar option to drag and drop to Applications folder.
 When you drag and drop, unlike copying the content, an installer will run allowing to choose the installation path and other details specific to the app.
 You should follow the instructions to complete the installation.